jpbellona/data-max-package/README.txt

 README

 ABOUT
 Data-x.x.x is a Max package created by Jon Bellona (http://jpbellona.com).
-The package includes various objects, for data-mapping projects.
+The package includes various objects for data-mapping projects.
 Data.* objects primarily extend native Max objects for working with digital musical instruments.

 INSTALLATION